spencerlore/vehicle-search-project/README.md

 http://127.0.0.1:8000/docs
 ```

 Click the "try it out" button and send a request.
-For example:
+Example:
 ```bash
 [
   {